geoffreylitt/convivial-paper/paper.md

 ## Sorting and filtering

-We start by opening up the Airbnb search listings page to look for a place to stay.
-As mentioned before, this page doesn't let us sort by price, but we can use Wildcard to fix that.
-First, we open up the Wildcard panel, which shows a table corresponding to the search results in the page.
-As we click around in the table, the corresponding row in the page is highlighted so we can see the connection between the views.
+The user starts by opening up the Airbnb search listings page to look for a place to stay.
+The page looks nice and mostly works well, but is missing some key features.
+As mentioned before, this page doesn't allow the user to sort by price.
+It also doesn't let them filter by user rating.
+Using Wildcard, the user can add these small features, while leaving the page's design and the rest of its functionality unchanged.

+First, the user opens up the Wildcard panel, which shows a table corresponding to the search results in the page.
+As they click around in the table, the corresponding row in the page is highlighted so they can see the connection between the views.

 <video width="100%" controls="controls" preload="auto" muted="muted" src="media/table.mp4#t=0.1" muted playsinline controls class>
 </video>

-When we click the Price column header in the table, both the table and the original page become sorted by price.
-We can also filter listings by rating, another feature not offered in the Airbnb site.
+Then, the user can use standard spreadsheet column header features to sort the page by price and filter by rating:

 <video width="100%" controls="controls" preload="auto" muted="muted" src="media/sort-filter.mp4#t=0.1" muted playsinline controls class>
 </video>

-After finishing the sorting and filtering, we can close the table view and continue using the website in its original polished design.
+Notice how after manipulating the data, the user was able to close the table view and continue using the website with its original visual design.
+The table view offers a way to change the data backing a page, but does not need to replace the original interface entirely.

 ## Row actions